 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Allergic reactions: At the time of receiving this medication, make sure you are given a leaflet and warning card that will help you to recognize the signs and symptoms of allergy to abacavir.
-Abacavir causes an allergic reaction in approximately 8% of people.
-The symptoms usually appear within the first 6 weeks of treatment, but may occur at any time during therapy.
+Abacavir can cause a severe allergic reaction, which may be life-threatening, and should be treated as a medical emergency.
+The symptoms usually appear within the first 6 weeks of treatment, but may occur at any time while you are taking the medication.
 People who suffer an allergic reaction to abacavir should never take the medication again.
 Some people are at higher risk of this allergic reaction.
 Your doctor can perform a blood test to see if you are at greater risk.
 If you have 2 or more of the following sets of symptoms, you may be experiencing a serious allergic reaction:

 Heart attack: The use of abacavir is associated with an increased risk of heart attack.
 Due to this increased risk, if you have any of the following conditions or risk factors, tell your doctor about them:

 - diseases that increase your risk of heart disease, such as high blood pressure and diabetes